crate/cloud-reference/docs/subscription-plans.rst

 CR0
 ---

-The CR0 plan, or Shared-resource cluster are a special category of clusters that allow better utilization of resources.
+The CR0 plan, or Shared-resource cluster, is a special category of cluster that allows better utilization of resources.
 These clusters share compute and storage resources with other clusters in this category.
 Because of this, they offer a more cost-effective solution for smaller teams and experimental deployments of low-traffic applications.
 They are limited to one node with 2